-3.1.2 Requirements for feed use
+3.1.2 Requirements for feed used

 Sweden is subject to restrictive feed legislation, managed by the Swedish Board of Agriculture and the County Board.
 All feed from Swedish feed suppliers, as well as imported feed materials, is regularly controlled to ensure that only healthy feed materials are used, and that the feed does not contain harmful biological, chemical or physical contaminants.
-Feeding pigs kitchen waste of animal origin is prohibited.
+Feeding cattle products containing meat-and-bone meal and fishmeal is prohibited.